Elimination Chamber (2025): SmackDown

 Randy Orton opened the following episode of SmackDown, recapping the problems he had with Kevin Owens and why he attacked him at Elimination Chamber.
 On the March 21 episode, Orton challenged Owens to a match at WrestleMania 41 which was made official.
 However, on April 4, the match was canceled after it was announced that Owens had a neck injury that required surgery.
+Owens would eventually return from injury seventeen months later at SummerSlam.

 Also on SmackDown, Drew McIntyre attacked Damian Priest on the backstage.
 Later that match, after McIntyre won his match, he was attacked by Priest, who vowed to keep targeting McIntyre.
 On April 10, they were scheduled for a match at WrestleMania 41, with a Sin City Street Fight stipulation subsequently being added to the match.

 Cody Rhodes, suffering a legitimate black eye, talked about the fans always supporting him and promised to walk out of WrestleMania 41 with a win over John Cena.

-Naomi confessed to being the one who attacked Jade Cargill, turning heel for the first time since 2016, and was later attacked by Cargill again.
+Naomi confessed to being the one who attacked Jade Cargill, turning heel for the first time since 2016, and was later attacked by Cargill again after berating Bianca and the SmackDown audience.
 After Naomi won her match on the April 4 episode, she was scheduled for a match against Cargill at WrestleMania 41.